Karen J. Rooney, Ph.D.

 monster named "Nessie".

-Nessie is a plesiosaurus and is 40-60
+Nessie is a plesiosaurus and is 40-60 feet long, with

-is one Nessie or many monsters in the depth of the lake.
+Nessie or many monsters in the depth of the lake.

 Insert Figure 2 about here